atridadl/goth.stack/README.md

 5. Run ```air``` to start the dev server (macOS and Linux only)

 _Note that on MacOS, you need to right click and open the appropriate tailwind executable before you can run StyleGen.
 This is a limitation of running unsigned binaries in MacOS.
 Blame Tim Apple._
+_Also note that I will not provide steps for Windows._